Esri/arcgis-maps-sdk-swift-toolkit/README.md

 ## Requirements
-* ArcGIS Runtime SDK for Swift
+* ArcGIS Maps SDK for Swift
 * Xcode 13.0 (or higher)

-The *ArcGIS Runtime Toolkit for Swift* has a *Target SDK* version of *15.0*, meaning that it can run on devices with *iOS 15.0* or newer.
+The *ArcGIS Maps SDK Toolkit for Swift* has a *Target SDK* version of *15.0*, meaning that it can run on devices with *iOS 15.0* or newer.

 ## Instructions